tditirro/mobile_food_service/README.md

 This example is used to illustrate an application written in the Elixir language in combination with other frameworks such as Phoenix and Ecto (with a databases-less schema) while not requiring extentive setup or configuration.

 Ecto is used to demonstrate schema and changeset usage and validation while not requiring a database for data retrieval.
-The `Repo` in this case is actually an external API, but it should easily demonstrate how a database could be integrated.
+The `Repo` in this case is actually an external API, but it should show how a database could easily be used.

 ## Examples